John Parham Jr., MD, Chair

 Brumit was appointed by the Buncombe County Board of Commissioners on February 7, 2011.
-He is the Owner/President and CEO of Brumit Restaurant Group and currently serves as chair of the A-B Tech Board of Trustees.
+He is the Owner/President and CEO of Brumit Restaurant Group and served three terms as chair of the A-B Tech Board of Trustees.
 Brumit has also been a member of the A-B Tech Foundation Board of Directors since 2002 and served as chair for two terms starting in 2007.
 During that time, the Foundation set records for funds raised, scholarships awarded and grants received.
 He attended the University of Tennessee and sits on the Eblen Charities board, as well as three corporate Boards.

 Kern was appointed by the Buncombe County Board of Commissioners on June 12, 2107.
-Born in Greensboro, NC and then moved at a young age to Erwin, Tennessee, he was raised on a 30-acre farm deep in the Appalachian Mountains.
-Growing acres of burley tobacco, corn and potatoes, as well as picking up many hay bales taught Matt the value of hard work and respect for the land.
+Born in Greensboro, NC, and then moved at a young age to Erwin, Tennessee, he was raised on a 30-acre farm deep in the Appalachian Mountains.
+Growing acres of burley tobacco, corn, and potatoes, as well as picking up many hay bales taught Matt the value of hard work and respect for the land.
 Kern attended Western Carolina University and received a BS in Environmental Health and a Masters of Public Administration(MPA).
 He started his own residential construction company, M.C Kern Contracting, Inc, in 2003.
 Matt has also been a Co-Organizer of the very successful French Broad River Festival, Inc. since 1997.